cypress-io/cypress/docs/source/guides/integrating-cypress/dashboard-projects.md

 f4466038-70c2-4688-9ed9-106bf013cd73
 ```

-You can create multiple Record Keys for a project, or delete existing ones from our [Dashboard](https://on.cypress.io/dashboard).
+You can create multiple Record Keys for a project, or delete existing ones from our {% url 'Dashboard' https://on.cypress.io/dashboard %}.
 You can also find your Record Key inside of the *Settings* tab on the Desktop App.

 ![screen shot 2017-02-12 at 4 12 40 pm](https://cloud.githubusercontent.com/assets/1268976/22866094/64aeeb3e-f13e-11e6-93f5-f7420892913f.png)